 Michigan, Kentucky schedule basketball game in London

-ANN ARBOR, Mich.
-(AP) -- Michigan and Kentucky have agreed to play a basketball game in London next season as part of a three-year deal that also includes a home-and-home series between the two programs.
+ANN ARBOR, Mich. — Michigan and Kentucky have agreed to play a basketball game in London next season as part of a three-year deal that also includes a home-and-home series between the two programs.

 Michigan announced the deal Thursday.
 The teams will play at O2 Arena in London in December 2020.
 The teams will meet at Crisler Center in Ann Arbor in 2021 and at Kentucky’s Rupp Arena in 2022.